Arson Law & Defense

-At the bottom of this article there is a list of the different types of arson charges that are commonly charged in California; you will also find the corresponding possible jail or prison sentence if found guilty of any particular arson charge.
-The most common charge of arson in California is arson to a structure, charged under California penal code section 451(c).
+At the bottom of this article there is a list of the different types of arson charges that are commonly charged.
+You will also find the corresponding maximum jail or prison sentence that is associated with a particular arson charge.

-To prove that the defendant is guilty of the crime of arson to a structuree (PC 451(c)), the prosecutor only has to prove that the defendant:
+To prove that the defendant is guilty of the crime of arson to a structure, the prosecutor must prove that the defendant:

 - Set fire to, burned, or caused the burning of a building, land, or property